-Heading north from our last stop at Great Basin National Park, it’s an easy 200-mile drive through Nevada on some of the loneliest roads in America, through less than inspiring scenery.
-But pass through the dusty little town of Wells, take a left, and you’re suddenly on a scenic highway, traveling into a wilderness of snow-capped peaks, meadows of wildflowers, and alpine lakes.
+Heading north from our last stop at Great Basin National Park, it was an easy 200-mile drive through Nevada on some of the loneliest roads in America, through less than inspiring scenery.
+But we passed through the dusty little town of Wells, turned left, and found ourselves on a scenic highway, traveling into a wilderness of snow-capped peaks, meadows of wildflowers, and alpine lakes.

 Our first visit several years ago was in the fall, and the hiking was superb.
 At least two trails lead to alpine lakes, one a 10-mile round trip hike; the other about 5 miles.
 We were looking forward to revisiting our hiking adventures—but failed to consider that in late May at this altitude, the trails would be covered in deep snow.
 Oops.